Liu-Tianchi/SUV/README.md

 This is a recipe unified framework for speaker and utterance verification.
 Details are given in the following paper:

 - T. Liu, M. Madhavi, R. K. Das and H. Li, "A Unified Framework for Speaker and Utterance Verification", in Proc.
-Interspeech 2019, Graz, Austria, 15-19 September 2019.
+Interspeech 2019, Graz, Austria, 15-19 September 2019, pp. 4320-4324.

 Please cite this paper if you use this code.